Jnanavi7/Ink-it/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Int-it, A React App with User Accounts
+# Ink-it, A React App with User Accounts

 A versatile note-taking web application built with React, featuring user account functionality.
 Users can sign up, log in, add, edit, and delete notes.